roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-12-13 ****** bysadkins116© We are coming down the home stretch as there are only two more chapter to the end.
+We are coming down the home stretch as there are only two more chapter to the end.
 I want to thank all of you who have sent me feedback.
 All of it has been positive and that is unusual.
 Normally there is a hater or two.
 I want to thank Scorpious1945 for his help in editing.
 He has made me a better writer.
 I welcome any comments and criticisms.
 Hopefully you will enjoy the latest installment to the confused teacher's journey.

  *****